 Q. How long is the study?A. Approximately 52 days

-Q. How many visits with the study team?A. Six.
-All the Great Lakes Clinical Trials office at the Lutheran Home
+Q. How many visits with the study team?A. Six at the Great Lakes Clinical Trials office at the Lutheran Home in Arlington Heights or our Andersonville/Chicago location.

 Q. What happens at the study team visits?A. The Great Lakes Clinical Trials study team will assess general health through procedures such as physical exams and blood draws.
 You will also be asked to complete a series of memory tests and questionnaires